barseghyanartur/django-fobi/README.rst

 Key concepts
 ===============================================
 - Each form consists of elements.
-- Each form may contain unlimited number of elements.
 Form elements are divided into two groups:

   - (a) form fields (input field, textarea, hidden field, file field, etc.).
   - (b) content (presentational) elements (text, image, embed video, etc.).

+- Number of form elements is not limited.
 - Each form may contain handlers.
 Handler processes the form data (for example, saves it or mails it).
-Amount of the handlers is not limited.
+Number of the handlers is not limited.
 - Both form elements and form handlers are made with Django permission system in mind.
 - As an addition to form handlers, form callbacks are implemented.
 Form